Ascetic Computing

 This isn’t just about consuming media, either.
 This applies to doing without software and operating systems and websites that violate your personal principals.
 If you forgo them, you will absolutely miss out on some things.

 But you can pick and choose your compromises.
 I’ve made my Faustian bargains in computing just like everyone else (Valve’s Steam isn’t libre, and stock Android is something I begrudgingly live with on my phone).
 That’s where having separate computers is great!
-More on that in the final section.
+(More on that in Maximalism below.)

 Keeping sharp